jeffhoffmanmba/exoplanets_grp_prjt_2/README.md

-# Project 2 VisualizeMeCaptain - Potentially Inhabitable Exoplanets!
+# Group Project - VisualizeMeCaptain - Potentially Inhabitable Exoplanets!

+## Background

 For hundreds of millions of years creatures have roamed our planet looking at the night sky, at the distant points of light.
 At some point, somewhere, other life must have